sherlock-audit/2023-02-carapace-judging/README.md

 Source: https://github.com/sherlock-audit/2023-02-carapace-judging/issues/252

 ## Found by
-Jeiwan, libratus, monrel, ctf\_sec, rvierdiiev, ast3ros, Allarious, 0Kage, Kumpa, mahdikarimi
+rvierdiiev, libratus, Jeiwan, ctf\_sec, Kumpa, ast3ros, mahdikarimi, 0Kage, monrel, Allarious

 ## Summary
 A buyer can buy a protection for a pool that's already late on a payment.
 The buyer can pay the minimal premium and get a higher chance of getting a compensation.
 Protection sellers may bear higher losses due to reduced premium amounts and the increased chance of protection payments.